 Preheat the oven to 425 F. Line a baking sheet with silicone or parchment paper.

-Add the cold butter pieces and cut it into the mixture until it resembles coarse crumbs.
-This can be done by hand or by using the pulse action in a food processor or in a mixer.
+Add the cold butter pieces and cut in the butter until the mixture resembles coarse crumbs.
+This can be done by hand or by using the pulse function on a food processor.

 Stir in the golden raisins if using.